-Functioning critical infrastructure is imperative during the response to the COVID-19 emergency for public health and safety as well as community well-being.
-Agriculture, including the dairy supply chain, was identified as essential critical infrastructure by the U.S. Department of Homeland Security (DHS) on March 19; as such, employees have a special responsibility in these times to continue operations.
+Agriculture was identified as essential critical infrastructure by the U.S. Department of Homeland Security (DHS) on March 19; as such, dairy employees have a special responsibility in these times to continue operations.
 The full list of industries and DHS guidance can be accessed here.
-A Spanish-language version is available here.

 Workforce Coronavirus Prevention and Management

 The CDC provides clear guidance about preventing infection in both English and Spanish.
-It also provides a number of printable factsheets and posters in English and Spanish suitable for use in the workplace.
-Below are resources that dairy farmers are encouraged to review and use as appropriate:
+It also provides a number of printable factsheets and posters in both languages suitable for workplace use.
+Below are resources dairy farmers are encouraged to review and use:

 Milk Reduction and Disposal

-The Centers for Disease Control and Prevention (CDC) has developed Interim Guidance for Businesses and Employers to plan, prepare and respond to COVID-19 and will update this guidance as needed and as additional information becomes available.
-The guidance may help prevent workplace exposures to COVID-19 and provides planning considerations if there are more widespread, community outbreaks of COVID-19.
+The CDC has developed Interim Guidance for Businesses and Employers to plan, prepare and respond to COVID-19.
+The guidance may help prevent workplace exposures to COVID-19 and provides planning considerations should widespread, community outbreaks of COVID-19 occur.

 All employers should be ready to implement strategies to protect workers from COVID-19 while ensuring continuity of operations.
 During a COVID-19 outbreak, all sick employees should stay home and away from the workplace, respiratory etiquette and hand hygiene should be encouraged, and routine cleaning of commonly touched surfaces should be performed regularly.